guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/provision-install/setting-up/index.md

 # Next Step: Installing the Mesosphere Kubernetes Engine

-Now that you have your DC/OS cluster all setup, you are ready to [install the Mesosphere Kubernetes Engine](/services/kubernetes/__VERSION__/getting-started/provision-install/installing-mke/).
+Now that you have your DC/OS cluster all set up, you are ready to [install the Mesosphere Kubernetes Engine](/services/kubernetes/__VERSION__/getting-started/provision-install/installing-mke/).

 <!-- *** COULD USE some links to community slack and whatnot here to drive traffic that way for feedback. -->